hyperledger-labs/splice/cluster/README.md

   resolve this [support ticket](https://help.digitalasset.com/s/case/5004x00000GMkxTAAT).)
 * Wayne Collier must approve the addition of the new account, and Itai Segall must be notified.
-Once the approval is complete, a request goes to Edward Nnewman's team via a
+Once the approval is complete, a request goes to Edward Newman's team via a
   [manual e-mail request to IT](mailto:help@digitalasset.com) to add the account and send documentation to the external user.
 * Once the account has been confirmed, the ticket can be closed.